Kaggle: Competitions

-Competitions have resulted in many successful projects including furthering the state of the art in HIV research, chess ratings and traffic forecasting.
+Kaggle's competitions have resulted in successful projects such as furthering HIV research, chess ratings and traffic forecasting.
 Geoffrey Hinton and George Dahl used deep neural networks to win a competition hosted by Merck.
-And Vlad Mnih (one of Hinton's students) used deep neural networks to win a competition hosted by Adzuna.
+Vlad Mnih (one of Hinton's students) used deep neural networks to win a competition hosted by Adzuna.
 This resulted in the technique being taken up by others in the Kaggle community.
-Tianqi Chen from the University of Washington also used Kaggle to show the power of XGBoost, which has since taken over from Random Forest as one of the main methods used to win Kaggle competitions.
+Tianqi Chen from the University of Washington also used Kaggle to show the power of XGBoost, which has since replaced Random Forest as one of the main methods used to win Kaggle competitions.

-Several academic papers have been published on the basis of findings made in Kaggle competitions.
-A key to this is the effect of the live leaderboard, which encourages participants to continue innovating beyond existing best practices.
-The winning methods are frequently written up on the Kaggle blog, Kaggle Winner's Blog.
+Several academic papers have been published based on findings from Kaggle competitions.
+A contributor to this is the live leaderboard, which encourages participants to continue innovating beyond existing best practices.
+The winning methods are frequently written on the Kaggle Winner's Blog.